-4.5.2 When the measures in 4.5.1 are not sufficient, pest, disease and weed management products that are prepared on the farm from local plants, animals and micro-organisms, or substances permitted under Appendix 3, may be used, provided that they do not jeopardize the ecosystem or the quality of organic products.
+4.5.2 When the measures in 4.5.1 are not sufficient, pest, disease and weed management substances permitted under Appendix 3 may be used, provided that neither the ecosystem nor the quality of organic products are degraded.

 Comment David Gould, USA: referring to the quality of organic products not being degraded: Difficult to prove; either give more definitive intention/means of verification or remove.